 Annual Rent Increase Rules in Portugal: INE Coefficient and Mais Habitação Caps

-Portuguese rent increases are controlled by an annual INE coefficient and capped by Mais Habitação (Lei 56/2023).
-Learn how the calculation works, the 2% cap, notification requirements, and tenant rights.
+Portuguese rent increases follow an annual INE coefficient (1.0224 for 2026).
+Learn how the calculation works, the separate Mais Habitação new-contract cap, notification requirements, and tenant rights.

 Condominium Rules and Tenant Obligations in Portugal: What Renters Must Know